 - 3D imaging introduction including CBCT hard tissue imaging and MRI soft tissue imaging of the TMJ.

-- Didactic and practical clinical instruction regarding both image-based Measured Anterior Guidance Development (MAGD) and DTR concepts conducted at the CNO headquarters in Rogers, Arkansas and/or at the Piper Education & Research Center (PERC) in St. Petersburg, Florida.
+- Didactic and practical clinical instruction regarding both image-based Measured Anterior Guidance Development (MAGD) concepts conducted at the CNO headquarters in Rogers, Arkansas and/or at the Piper Education & Research Center (PERC) in St. Petersburg, Florida.

 - Maintain an active CNO membership to be listed in our CNO Doctors database (upon didactic & oral exam completion).